Annika Dries: College

 Dries enrolled in Stanford University and played on the water polo team in 2010 and 2011.
 As a freshman, she was tied for third on the team with 35 goals.
 The following season, she led the team with 65 goals and scored five times in the national championship game against California, which Stanford won.
 She was named MVP of the NCAA championships.
 She also won the Peter J. Cutino Award as the nation's top female collegiate player.

 Dries took a leave of absence from school in 2012 so she could train with the U.S. national water polo team.

 International

-In 2010, Dries helped the U.S. win the FINA World League Super Final and the FINA World Cup.
+In 2010, Dries helped the U.S. win the FINA World League Super Final and the FINA World Cup, including three goals at the FINA World Super League.
 The following year, she scored eight goals in the Pan American Games, as the U.S. won the tournament and qualified for the 2012 Summer Olympics.
 The U.S. went on to win the gold medal at the Olympics, as well.
+She participated in two water polo world championships in 2011 and 2013.

 Personal

-Dries was born in La Jolla (a neighborhood in San Diego, California), to Eric Dries and Pamela Madsen.
+Dries was born in La Jolla (a neighborhood in San Diego, California), to jazz pianist Eric Dries and composer Pamela Madsen.
 She plays volleyball and tennis.
 She is an advocate for breast cancer awareness and research.
+She studied human biology at Stanford.